 An educational allowance of $1000 per year is available for reimbursement of expenses for conferences, seminars, review courses, purchasing of lenses or books.

 Also, 20- and 90- diopter lenses are available as loaners.

 There are a large amounts of ophthalmology meetings in Chicago open to residents:

 AAO Academy Meeting every other year

 Northwestern Phaco Course

 CCO Lecture Series: 2 hours of lecture every Saturday for all residents in the Chicago area

-Year two is divided into 3 different blocks.
+Year three is divided into four different blocks:

 |Pterygium/ conj/ corneal||3||8||5||13|

 There are two retina fellowship programs at Cook County that exist in conjunction with a private retina practice.